-Management monitors the liquidity position of the Bank by using monitoring tools for its treasury operations in order to manage amongst others the liquidity risk.
-The Treasury Department is responsible for managing liquidity and to ensure compliance with internal and regulatory liquidity policies and to provide direction in respect of actions to be taken regarding liquidity availability.
+Management monitors the liquidity position of the Bank through its treasury operations by utilising monitoring tools.
+The Treasury Department is responsible for managing liquidity, to ensure compliance with internal and regulatory liquidity policies and to provide direction in respect of actions to be taken regarding liquidity availability.